pearcej/cpp4python/_sources/Java4Python/loopsanditeration_old.rst

 ===================

-You have already seen a couple of examples of iteration and looping in C++.
+You have already seen a couple of examples of iteration and looping in Java.
 So this section will just serve as a reference for the differences in Syntax.

 Definite Loop